• Skip to main content

 Leave the harness out, and let your cat smell it.
 Reward your kitty with treats for expressing interest in the harness.
 You should repeat this step several times over multiple days before moving on to Step 2.

 It’s time to try putting the harness on your cat – but don’t buckle or fasten it.
-Just lay it on top of them.
+Just touch it to their back and sides, and eventually lay it on top of them.
+After each touch of the harness, reward with treats.

 Repeat this step as many times or as many days as necessary until your cat is comfortable with the harness lying on their backs.

-Now you can put the harness on your cat and fasten it.
-Reward with treats.
-You can also use the distraction of meal times and snuffle/licky mats like in Step 2.
+You can also use the distraction of meal times and snuffle/licky mats like in Step 4.

 If at first you can only get the neck strap fastened, that’s okay!
 Start there, and try fastening just the girth strap next time.
 Then eventually you can work up to getting both straps fastened.